- Updated October 11, 2018

 This filtration system of this unit is similar to that of the filter previously presented.
-It also works in 4 stages and it targets the same contaminants, so it is equally efficient.
+It also works in 4 stages and it targets the same contaminants, so it is equally effective.
 As we already mentioned, the main difference consists in its capacity, and consequently, in its size.
 According to Pelican, this system is also available in a special version, for larger, high flow estate homes.

 This system is 59½” tall and the tank is 11″.
 It supports a 15 GPM maximum flow rate.
 Moreover, the manufacturers recommend a 25-80 PSI operating pressure and a 36-120 F operating temperature.
 The system requires 10 ½” x 21″ of floor space.

 Whole House Water Filters with UV

 As we already mentioned, although they are presented as different products the whole house filters with UV light are the same filters presented above, upgraded with a special UV lamp.
 As such, we will shortly detail the lamps’ features.
 Before we do that, you should know that UV filter lights are recommended for people who use well water, which usually contains more bacteria and viruses than the water that comes from the municipal supply.
-Both lamps come with a NSF 55 Class B certification.
-Lets take a closer look at them.
+Both lamps come with an NSF 55 Class B certification.
+Let’s take a closer look at them.

 UV Max PUV-8

 This lamp is designed for the PC600 system.
 It comes with a control module with failure alarm and a safety cap.
 It has an average power of 40 Watts and 50 Watts maximum power consumption and it works on average 110 electrical outlets.
 The lamp and the sensors are covered by a 1-year warranty, the power supply is covered for 3 years and the stainless steel water chamber for 10 years.
 The PC600-PUV-8, which includes the PC600 water filter and the PUV-8 lamp has a standard price $1,374.00, but can occasionally be found on sale with a $100 discount.

 UV Max PUV-16